speudusa/intro-to-programming-csharp-wiki/Grading-and-Student-Progress.md

 * Attendance Record
   * If a student doesn't come to class, then they will likely struggle.
 * Concept Checks
-  * These are quizzes in Canvas assigned as prep work.
+  * These are quizzes in Canvas assigned as prep work during reading time.
   * If students consistently get these incorrect, then they are NOT understanding the reading material.
 * Exercises
-  * These are practice problems assigned as prep work.
+  * These are practice problems assigned as prep work for the studio.
+  * These are completed during class.
   * Engage with the students to know if they are attempting these and if they are having success.
 * Graded Assignments
   * This is where students put multiple concepts together to solve a larger problem.